RogerRabbitTH/Deploy-a-Smart-Contract/README.md

 # Web remix
 [Remix](https://remix.ethereum.org/)

-# solidity Code for Deploy
+# Solidity code for Deploy
 ```
 /**
  *Submitted for verification at Etherscan.io on 2020-09-02